spanner/radiant-event_map-extension/README.md

 * `event_map.layout` is the name of the layout used by the controller

 ## Basic Usage

+### Linking to maps

+We override the `url` method of EventVenue to return a map link if no other url is defined.
+The format of those links is determined by the link template stored in the config setting `event_map.link_format`.
+The markers :lat, :lng and :title will be replaced with the the correct value for each event venue.

+There are also two shortcuts:

+* 'google' is the default and equivalent to `http://maps.google.com/maps?q=:lat+:lng+(:title)` and will drop a pin on a google map.
+* 'bing' is equivalent to `http://www.bing.com/maps/?v=2&cp=:lat~:lng&rtp=~pos.:lat_:lng_:title&lvl=15&sty=s&eo=0`, which will display a 1:25000 ordnance survey map (if you're in the UK) with a destination flag at your chosen point.

+### Displaying a map page

 Create a layout that includes a `map_canvas` div and these page parts: